Wynton Bernard

-Wynton Allen Bernard (born September 24, 1990) is an American professional baseball outfielder in the Toronto Blue Jays organization.
+Wynton Allen Bernard (born September 24, 1990) is an American professional baseball outfielder for the Leones de Yucatán of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Colorado Rockies.

 Amateur career

 Bernard attended Rancho Bernardo High School in Poway, California.
 He received an athletic scholarship to attend Niagara University and play college baseball for the Niagara Purple Eagles.
 As a freshman, Bernard had a .293 batting average and led the team in stolen bases.
 He transferred to Riverside Community College after the season because his father had a stroke and he wanted to be closer to his family.
 Bernard's father died after his sophomore year, and he transferred back to Niagara for his junior year.
 For Niagara, Bernard compiled a .279 average and 72 stolen bases in 140 games from 2009 to 2012.

 Professional career

 San Diego Padres

-The San Diego Padres selected Bernard in the 35th round of the 2012 MLB draft.
-He played in the Padres' farm system during 2012 and 2013, advancing to the Class A-Advanced level.
-The Padres released Bernard in February 2014.
-He signed with the Detroit Tigers in March 2014.
-He played for the Low-A West Michigan Whitecaps in 2014, and was named the Most Valuable Player of the Midwest League.
-He played for the Double-A Erie SeaWolves in 2015 and the Triple-A Toledo Mud Hens in 2016.

-Giants and Cubs organization

-He later spent time in the San Francisco Giants organization during 2017, and the Chicago Cubs organization during 2018 and 2019.
-He did not play in Minor League Baseball during 2020, due to cancellation of the minor-league season.
+The San Diego Padres selected Bernard in the 35th round, with the 1,065th overall selection, of the 2012 Major League Baseball draft.
+He made his professional debut with the rookie–level Arizona League Padres, hitting .232 across 23 games.
+In 2013, Bernard split the season between the AZL Padres, Low–A Eugene Emeralds, Single–A Fort Wayne TinCaps, and High–A Lake Elsinore Storm.
+In 51 total games, he accumulated a .251/.325/.331 batting line with 1 home run, 16 RBI, and 10 stolen bases.
+On January 23, 2014, Bernard was released by the Padres organization.